combat writing badge

 KILL CREDIT :

-a symbolic representation of the death toll, being one of the ways of "keeping score" in "real" WAR GAMES; see TROPHY, BANDIT, KILL RING, STREAMER, SOUVENIR, EARS, BRAGGING RIGHTS, TOP DOG, SPLASH, KIA, BODY COUNT, HEADHUNTING, BUTCHER'S BILL, ZULU, MASSACRE, KILL 'EM ALL, PISSING CONTEST. [nb: the kill ratio to expended AMMO during the VIETNAM WAR was about 20,000 rounds per enemy dead]
+a symbolic representation of the death toll, being one of the ways of "keeping score" in "real" WAR GAMES; see TROPHY, BANDIT, KILL RING, STREAMER, SOUVENIR, EARS, SCALPING, BRAGGING RIGHTS, COUNT COUP, TOP DOG, SPLASH, KIA, BODY COUNT, HEADHUNTING, BUTCHER'S BILL, ZULU, MASSACRE, KILL 'EM ALL, PISSING CONTEST. [nb: the kill ratio to expended AMMO during the VIETNAM WAR was about 20,000 rounds per enemy dead]

 KILL 'EM ALL :